msikma/dadafw/README.md

 so follow the project or request some features if you're interested in watching things unfold.

-There's some information on [https://github.com/msikma/dadafw/wiki](our Github wiki) on how to get started if you want to contribute code.
+There's some information on [our Github wiki](https://github.com/msikma/dadafw/wiki) on how to get started if you want to contribute code.

 Compiling